CosmiX-6/Masai-School-Program-Test/CHINTU CANDY GAME.md

 Your task is to say the maximum number of points Chintu can spend if he buys candies optimally so that he can win the game.
 Input Format
 The first line of the input contains one integer t indicates number of testcases.
 The next t lines describe test cases.
-Each test case is given on a separate line and consists of one integer s — the number of Points Chintu initially has.
+Each test case is given on a separate line and consists of one integer s â€” the number of Points Chintu initially has.
 _________________________________________________________________________________
 Constraints
 ---------------------------------------------------------------------------------